This easy corn salad is fresh and full of tangy flavor, with bursts of bright tomato and basil! The classic summer salad for BBQs and picnics.

 Here’s our best trick on how to cut corn off the cob!
 If you’ve cut corn off the corn on a cutting board, you’ll appreciate the memory of yellow kernels sprayed all over your kitchen.
 (Right?)
 Here’s a way to cut corn off the cob and reduce the mess:

-- Use a rimmed baking sheet or baking dish.
-The sides of the dish will keep the corn kernels contained inside!
+- Use a bundt pan or tube pan.
+The sides of the pan will keep the corn kernels contained inside!
+Don’t have one?
+Use a rimmed baking sheet or dish.

-- Hold the corn vertically, then use a sharp chef’s knife to slice downward.
-The kernels end up right on the sheet.
+- Use a sharp chef’s knife to slice downward.
+The kernels end up right in the pan.
 Use your fingers to break apart corn that sticks together.

 Best classic summer salads